HelloFlock/Axit/README.md

 end
 ```

-Any controller that has to use Axit can only include this concern and that controller is now protected by Axit.
+Any controller that has to use Axit only has to include this concern and that controller is now protected by Axit.

 For example, to include Axit in Users controllers we have included it like so: